 Will be visible in Power BI service of all members (who have Power BI subscription added to their Office 365 subscription options);

 That means if you already have Office 365 groups created for your organization, then you don’t need to create Power BI groups for them again; they will be visible for users who have Power BI subscription.

 Power BI Pro

-At the time of writing this blog post, Power BI groups are a Pro option and are not part of Power BI free user account.
+At the time of writing this blog post, Creating Power BI workspaces are a Pro option and are not part of Power BI free user account.

 Power BI workspaces are a great way of sharing multiple Power BI content with users.
 If you have hundreds of dashboards, reports, and datasets, you can easily share it through a workspace with others.
 Workspaces are also isolating the administration part of the work.
 An Office365 admin can take care of adding members to the group or removing from it because Power BI workspaces are bound to Office365 groups behind the scene.

 Workspaces provide Edit access and Read-only access.
 Because of that, Workspaces are a great way to create a collaborative development environment.
 Multiple developers can have access to the same content in a workspace with edit access.

 Workspaces are better to be used for a development environment, but not for the end-user environment.
 The main reason is that having one workspace for dev or user environment makes it hard to develop if a developer makes a change, the end user will be affected immediately.
 Managing multiple workspaces is not also an easy job.
 The discussion about workspaces brings us to the next way of sharing, which I’ll talk about it in the next post.